awslabs/kubeflow-manifests/website/content/en/docs/component-guides/tensorboard.md

 ## Try it out

-You can use AWS S3 as an object store with TensorBaord to visualize events.
+You can use AWS S3 as an object store with TensorBoard to visualize events.

 1. Choose a service account which has access to an S3 bucket with data.
 The following example uses `default-editor` as the service account.
 The TensorBoard controller creates instances using the `default` service account by default.
 You can also use secrets, but this example uses [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).